 Modified Comparative Negligence

-South Carolina and Georgia are modified comparative negligence states.
+There are a couple different variations in modified comparative negligence states.
 For example, Georgia is a 50% modified comparative negligence state, which means that a plaintiff who is less than 50% at fault may file a claim and receive compensation.
 If a plaintiff is 50% or more at fault, he or she may not recover.

 Pure Comparative Negligence

-Florida is an example of a pure comparative negligence state, which means that a plaintiff may recover for his or her injuries, even if the plaintiff was mostly at fault (more than 50%).
+Prior to March of 2023, Florida was a pure comparative negligence state, which means that a plaintiff could recover for his or her injuries, even if the plaintiff was mostly at fault (more than 50%).
 This is no longer the case in Florida.
 However, some states, like Arizona and California still follow the pure comparative negligence standard.

 North Carolina, on the other hand, is a contributory negligence state, which means that a plaintiff who is at fault in any way may not be able to recover, even if the plaintiff is only 1% at fault and the defendant is 99% at fault.